YaswanthNagarjuna/Swiggy_menu_fetch/README.md

 ## Usage

+- Clone the repository or download the script `swiggy_menu_fetch.py`.

 1. **Install Dependencies**:
    - Make sure you have Python installed on your system.
    - Install the required dependencies using pip: